strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.8.4.2 =
+* Fixed bug where dropdown to set the account page in the page settings was showing up twice.
+* Fixed warning in pmpro_account shortcode.

 = 1.8.4.1 =
 * BUG: Fixed issue introduced in 1.8.4 where levels wouldn't show up in the front end if they hadn't been reordered.